jonfernq/Learning/OperatingSystems/2CPUScheduling/README.md

 With the modifications made, this program provides a comprehensive display of the FCFS algorithm execution, including the time sequence of processes executing and the processing and waiting time for each process.

-### SJF
+###  Shortest Job First (SJF) Scheduling: Python Code

-Please describe the Shortest Job First (SJF) scheduling algorithm with a simple Python program that displays the time sequence of processes executing and also the processing and waiting time for each process.
+> Please describe the Shortest Job First (SJF) scheduling algorithm with a simple Python program that displays the time sequence of processes executing and also the processing and waiting time for each process.

 The Shortest Job First (SJF) scheduling algorithm selects the process with the shortest expected processing time to be executed next.
 This algorithm is a non-preemptive scheduling algorithm, which means that once a process starts executing, it is not interrupted until it completes.